Colors of the fall above Bohinj: Pokljuka, Triglav Lakes, Vogel

 Continue reading.

-A spectacular yet stormy adventure through the Triglav Lakes
+A spectacular adventure through the Triglav Lakes

 IN Adventure , Hiking , Hiking blog , Julian Alps , Lakes , Triglav National Park